markovchainsmoker/AIND-Planning/research_review.md

 ### Practical use
 So, in theory, planning seems at the heart of AI.
 But how useful is it?
 With the recent hype around **neural networks** and **deep learning**, is planning (and planning graphs) still relevant?
 Some of my classmates did not seem convinced.

-#### Practical applications of shortest path algorithms
-Consider a market for financial transactions that is based on trading commodities.
-The table in rates.txt shows conversion rates among currencies.
-The first line in the file is the number V of currencies; then the file has one line per currency, giving its name followed by the conversion rates to the other currencies.
-An arbitrage opportunity is a directed cycle such that the product of the exchange rates is greater than one.
-For example, our table says that 1,000 U.S. dollars will buy 1,000.00 × .741 = 741 euros, then we can buy 741 × 1.366 = 1,012.206 Canadian dollars with our euros, and finally, 1,012.206 × .995 = 1,007.14497 U.S. dollars with our Canadian dollars, a 7.14497-dollar profit!
+For this reason, I decided to focus on some practical applications of planning and PDDL.

 ### Choice of research papers

 - Planning in Games: Planning in Games: An Overview and Lessons Learned
-	- Active industry applications
+	- practical implications in industry applications
 	- Discusses hiearical planning

 - PDDL: A Language with a Purpose?
 	- critique of PDDL usefullness in theoretical and practical terms
 	- dfdf

-- PDDL: A Language with a Purpose?
-	- critique of PDDL usefullness in theoretical and practical terms
-	- dfdf
+- Planning as Tabled Logic Programming
+	- Argues that the features of tabled logic (Picat) model make it a more appropriate language than PDDL for modeling and solving planning problems.

 ## Planning in Games: An Overview and Lessons Learned
 ### Classical planning (STRIPS)